adonisjs/v6-docs/content/docs/fundamentals/package_development.md

 pnpm create adonisjs@latest my-package -- -K "adonisjs/pkg-starter-kit"
 ```

 :::

-Once the package directory structure is created, you may `cd` into the newly created directory and run the example test.
+Once the project has been created, you may `cd` into the newly created directory and run the example test.

 ```sh
 npm run test